SalishSeaCast/SOG/docs/workflows.rst

    * Tell Mercurial to find your list of globally ignored files in :file:`~/.hgignore` (see below)
-   * Tell Mercurial to use the :file:`emacs-merge.sh` shell script (see below) to hook into :command:`emacs` as your merge resolution tool
+   * Tell Mercurial to use the :file:`emacs-merge.sh` shell script (see below) to hook into :program:`emacs` as your merge resolution tool

 #.
 Create a :file:`.hgignore` file in your home directory containing: